JelleAalbers/hypney/README.md

   * Build models in multiple dimensions, with shared or independent parameters, using analytic distributions or histograms as building blocks.
   * Support for [numpy](https://numpy.org/), [pytorch](https://pytorch.org/), [tensorflow](https://www.tensorflow.org/), and [JAX](https://github.com/google/jax).
 Just provide your data as a tensor or array, and hypney will use the corresponding library under the hood, including autodifferentiation to speed up optimizations.
 (Thanks to [eagerpy](https://github.com/jonasrauber/eagerpy)!)
   * Depends only on numpy, scipy, and pure-python packages.
-  * You can share hypney's built-in elements in threads, or copy them out to forked processes.
-They are serializable through pickle, and stateless / immutable after they are built.
+  * Models/statistics are immutable and pickle-able, enabling serialization, multithreading and multiprocessing.
+  * Exact / non-asymptotic frequentist inference, such as confidence intervals from [Neyman constructions](https://en.wikipedia.org/wiki/Neyman_construction).

 Features on the way
 -------------------
- * Convenient support for exact / non-asymptotic frequentist inference, such as confidence intervals from [Neyman constructions](https://en.wikipedia.org/wiki/Neyman_construction).

  * Robust limit-setting statistics, such as [optimum interval](https://arxiv.org/abs/physics/0203002).